Pwyllgor Diwylliant, Cyfathrebu, y Gymraeg, Chwaraeon, a Chysylltiadau Rhyngwladol

 It's not about cases being referred to it; they look at the Rafferty recommendations and the progress being made.
 So, I think there is a set schedule for that oversight group to meet to check on progress.

 That is active, yes.
-There are three members on that group—it's Anne Rafferty herself, Kath Grainger from UK Sport, and the director of HR from the Football Association of Wales, Hannah—.
-I've forgotten her surname.
+There are three members on that group—it's Anne Rafferty herself, Kath Grainger from UK Sport, and the director of HR from the Football Association—.
+I've forgotten her name.

 Okay.
 Very good.
 It's good to see that there's balance.
 Just in terms of the learning from that whole WRU experience for the rest of the sector, how have you sought to apply those lessons to the organisations that you fund?